Joseph Dean (merchant): Revolutionary War

 On April 11, 1776, the Continental Congress issued a commission authorizing John Adams, a mariner, to command the sloop Chance as a privateer which had been given a Letter of marque.
 The vessel, owned by Joseph Dean, Philip Moore & Co. of Philadelphia, was licensed to attack and seize British ships.
 The captured vessels were to be brought to colonial ports for legal condemnation as lawful prizes.
 The commission required adherence to the customs of civilized nations and was signed by John Hancock and John Adams, remaining in force until further notice from Congress.

 On June 17, 1776, the Committee of Safety issued commissions to Wingate Newton and John Craig to command privateer vessels.
 Wingate Newton was granted command of the brigantine Hancock, armed with twelve carriage guns, and owned by John Bayard, John Dean, & Company.
 John Craig was given command of the sloop Congress, a privateer of seventy tons, with six cannons and thirty men, also owned by John Bayard, Joseph Dean, & Company.
 These commissions were granted in accordance with a resolve from Congress.

 In August 1776, the sloop Congress seized the British brig Richmond, which amounted to a prize of over 20,000 sterling.
 In October 1776, the sloop Congress had instructions from the Commander in Chief of the Philadelphia armed boats (privateering vessels), Andrew Caldwell (1722–1788), to not pursue any British vessels from Bermuda or the Caribbean Islands.
 The sloop Congress became infamous to the British Navy for its Capture of HMS Savage in 1781.

-During the Pennsylvania Provincial Conference in June of 1776 Dean was one of 93 delegates voting to declare Pennsylvania’s support for independence from England.
+During the Pennsylvania Provincial Conference in June 1776 Dean was one of 93 delegates voting to declare Pennsylvania's support for independence from England.
 Representing Philadelphia included, Timothy Matlack, Benjamin Franklin, Col. Joseph Dean, Samuel Cadwalader Morris, Capt.
 Jonathan Bayard Smith, Col. Thomas McKean, John Bayard, and Francis Gurney.